 Delaying divorce proceedings

 The Servicemembers Civil Relief Act is a federal law that protects members of the military, including the National Guard and Reserves, from being sued while on active duty — including for divorce.
 Normally, when civilians are served with divorce papers, they have a very short time in which to respond.
-But if you are served with a divorce petition while on active duty, you do not have to respond until 90 days after the end of your active duty military service, giving you more time to consult a family lawyer.
+But if you are served with a divorce petition while on active duty, you do not have to respond until 90 days after the end of your active duty military service, giving you more time to consult a divorce lawyer.
 If you do wish to move forward with the divorce while on active military duty, you can waive your right to a delay.